acholonu/udacity_cicd_project3/README.md

 8. **configure-infrastructure**: Goal is to run ansible in the container and tell let ansible ssh into the EC2 instances that you defined in the inventory.txt file.

 9. **run-migration**: The container runs the database migration after configuring the .env file.
+The goal is to get the environment settings that are stored in CircleCI interface and get them into the .env file of the candidate EC2 instance application folder.
+After it is in the .env file, Ansible needs to make the environment variables available to th

 10. **deploy-frontend**: Container that moves frontend files to S3 bucket that will serve our green candidate website for deployment.